EmmanuelADAM/JadeUPHF/README.md

 A great thanks to the team that built Jade, and that have made a very nice and helpfull work that allow a lot of people to develop multiagent systems.

+*Examples using this new version of Jade can be found [here](https://emmanueladam.github.io/jade/).*